 Rainbow Falls NC: the hike

-The hike reaches a trail junction at .3 mile, turning right to hike westbound on the Rainbow Falls Trail.
-The hike continues its descent, arcing northbound through a creek valley filled with rhododendron and fern.
-The Rainbow Falls Trail crosses the official Gorges State Park line at .8 mile, leaving the park and entering the Nantahala National Forest.
+The hike descends southbound on the gravel-paved Grassy Ridge Trail, meandering through dense thickets of gnarly-branched mountain laurel.
+Fern and moss carpet the rich forest floor.
+The hike reaches a trail junction at .3 mile, turning right to follow the Rainbow Falls Trail westbound.
+The trail continues its descent, arcing northbound through a creek valley filled with rhododendron and fern.
+The trail crosses the official Gorges State Park line at .8 mile, leaving the park and entering the Nantahala National Forest.
 The sound of the rushing Horsepasture River grows louder as the hike veers westbound, approaching the river at 1 mile.

 The trail arcs around Turtleback Falls, crossing a small wood bridge and passing a tall rock outcrop and shallow cave.
 The hike curves around upper Turtleback, catching views of the unique waterfall upriver.

-Slippery rocks and fast moving water can be extremely dangerous!
+Slippery rocks and fast-moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.
 And, as always, please pack out everything you pack in and leave no trace: let’s preserve the trail’s gorgeous beauty for future adventures.